OpenMatch/ANCE-Tele/.ipynb_checkpoints/README-checkpoint.md

 [4] Evaluate your ANCE-Tele

-After training for 3 epochs, you can follow the instructions in [MARCO: Reproduce w/ Our CheckPs](#MARCO:-reproduce-w/-our-checkps) to evaluate.
+After training for 3 epochs, you can follow the instructions in [MARCO: Reproduce w/ Our CheckPs](#marco-reproduce-w/-our-checkps) to evaluate.
 Remember to replace the CheckP with your trained model file 😉.

-### MARCO: Reproduce from Scratch (Episode 1->2->3)
+### MARCO Reproduce from Scratch (Episode 1->2->3)

 If you want to reproduce ANCE-Tele from scratch (Epi->2->3), you just need to prepare the vanilla pretrained model [co-condenser-marco](https://huggingface.co/Luyu/co-condenser-marco).